ArnaudHemmerle/3DRICN/README.md

 It will also create a folder '/ForEachIndex' which contains the reconstruction for fixed refractive indices of the cytoplasm nin.
 Simply run the reconstruction with "python Main_reconstruction.py".

-Two MCRICM stack of images are provided for example, and can be reconstructed using the initial parameters.
+Two 3DRICN stack of images are provided for example, and can be reconstructed using the initial parameters.
 The first small image can be used to test the program, and should only take a minute to be reconstructed.
 Another larger image of a lamellipodium is provided, and should be used with several processors in parallel.

 Each program contains extensive comments to explain the reconstruction process step by step.